Unluc/cafe_project/README.md

 ### `sudo make start`

-This command will start the project and start frontend and backend wiht Dockers help.
-To access project in you browser you should type "localhost:3000" in your url fild.
+This command initiates the project and launches both the frontend and backend using Docker.
+To access the project in your browser, simply enter "localhost:3000" in the URL field.

 ### `npm run build`